croedel/MTECmqtt/README.md

 ### Advanced configuration
 This section give you more information about all configuration options.
 But don't be afraid - it should only be relevant for advanced use cases.

+The installer will create a `config.yaml` file in the default location of your OS.
+For a Linux system it's probably `~/.config/mtecmqtt/config.yaml`, on Windowns something like `C:\Users\xxxxx\AppData\Roaming\config.yaml`

 #### Connect your M-TEC Inverter
 In order to connect to your Inverter, you need the IP address or internal hostname of your `espressif` device.